594422814/MCCT/README.md

 }
 ```
 ### Prerequisites
+ - The VGG-19 model is available at http://www.vlfeat.org/matconvnet/pretrained/.
+ - The Matconvnet is available at https://github.com/vlfeat/matconvnet.
  - The code is mostly in MATLAB, except the workhorse of `fhog.m`, which is written in C and comes from Piotr Dollar toolbox http://vision.ucsd.edu/~pdollar/toolbox
  - gradientMex and mexResize have been compiled and tested for Ubuntu and Windows 8 (64 bit).
 You can easily recompile the sources in case of need.

 ### Acknowledgments
-Many parts of this code are adopted from previous works (Staple, HCF).
+Some codes of this work are adopted from previous trackers (Staple, HCF).
 - L. Bertinetto, J. Valmadre, S. Golodetz, O. Miksik, and P. Torr.
 Staple: Complementary learners for real-time tracking.
 In CVPR, 2016.
 - C. Ma, J.-B. Huang, X. Yang, and M.-H. Yang.
 Hierarchical convolutional features for visual tracking.
 In ICCV, 2015.